danionella/dejaq/README.md

 # Déjà Queue

-A drop-in replacement for `multiprocessing.Queue`.
+A fast alternative to `multiprocessing.Queue`.
 Faster, because it takes advantage of a shared memory ring buffer (rather than slow pipes) and [pickle protocol 5 out-of-band data](https://peps.python.org/pep-0574/) to minimize copies. [`dejaq.DejaQueue`](#dejaqdejaqueue) supports any type of [picklable](https://docs.python.org/3/library/pickle.html#what-can-be-pickled-and-unpickled) Python object, including numpy arrays or nested dictionaries with mixed content.

 The speed of `DejaQueue` enables efficient inter-job communication in data processing pipelines, which can be implemented in a few lines of code with [`dejaq.Parallel`](#dejaqparallel).